Driver license suspensions for unpaid traffic tickets eliminated by NY Legislature

 Today, the New York Senate joined the Assembly in passing the Driver’s License Suspension Reform Act.

-The new law would end license suspensions due to traffic debt, while making affordable payment plans available (at 2% of a person’s monthly income or $10/month, whichever is greater).
+To clarify, while making affordable payment plans available (at 2% of a person’s monthly income or $10/month, whichever is greater).
 The reform would also reinstate the licenses of people who currently have a suspended license due to traffic debt.

 Between January 2016 and April 2018, New York issued nearly 1.7 million driver’s license suspensions for traffic debt.
-Because Black and Latinx people are disproportionately stopped, ticketed, charged and convicted, this cycle of poverty and punishment especially burdens their families and communities.
+Because Black and Latinx people are disproportionately stopped, ticketed, charged, and convicted, this cycle of poverty and punishment especially burdens their families and communities.

 In the last three years, nine U.S. states (Texas, Montana, Idaho, California, Mississippi, Maryland, Virginia, West Virginia, and Oregon) have passed similar legislation to stop suspending driver’s licenses for unpaid fines and fees.